pasangsherpa/docker-elk/README.md

 2. [Logstash][3] configuration file can be found under 'config/logstash/conf' folder.
 This is where you will define logstash inputs, filters and outputs.
 Default config includes setup for [logstash-forwarder][5].

+3. [Kibana][4] configuration file can be found under 'config/kibana' folder.

-3. Generate ssl certificate for logstash server. *Note: This step is only required if you decide to use [logstash-forwarder][5].*
+4. Generate ssl certificate for logstash server. *Note: This step is only required if you decide to use [logstash-forwarder][5].*

 	```
 	$ cd config/logstash/tls